Buckwheat Pancakes with Fried Banana

 When the pancakes are done cut your banana in half and then cut it in half again lengthways.
 Add it to the pan with a little more coconut oil and let it sizzle away for about 2 minutes.
 I sprinkle mine with a little cinnamon too.
 Then flip and cook for another minute or two.

 Plate the pancakes, top with the bananas and any other toppings.
-I also added some coconut cream, more cacao nibs and a drizzle of maple syrup.
+I also add some coconut yoghurt and a drizzle of maple syrup.